Decentralized Control of Distributed Cloud Networks with Generalized Network Flows: System Model

 It can be shown that these {\bf Conditions} do not reduce the achievable throughput nor increase the minimum attainable cost. {\bf Condition a)} avoids replicating packets that are not scheduled for transmission, which only increases network congestion and should be avoided. {\bf Condition b)} is motivated by the fact that ``receiving multiple packets of identical content at the same destination does not increase network throughput'', and thus replication should be performed in an efficient manner, i.e., NOT producing copies with overlapping destinations, to alleviate network traffic and associated resource consumption. {\bf Conditions c)} and {\bf d)} are justified in Appendix \ref{apdx:assumptions}.

 Combining the {\bf Coverage} constraint and the above {\bf Conditions} leads to the following important property: each destination node of a packet undergoing duplication (we use ``duplication'' instead of ``replication'' in the rest of the paper, e.g., duplication status) must be present in the destination set of exactly one of the two resulting copies.
-Formally, let $q$, $s$, $r$ denote the duplication status of the original packet and of the two copies that result from the duplication operation, respectively; then, $q = s + r$.

 As illustrated in Fig. \ref{fig:queuing_dynamic}, the duplication operation process works as follows.
-Let $q$ denote the duplication status of a packet selected for operation.
-Upon duplication, one copy is transmitted to the corresponding neighbor node (referred to as the {\em transmitted} copy, of status $s$), and the other copy stays at the node waiting for future operation (referred to as the {\em reloaded} copy, of status $r = q - s$).
-We refer to the pair $(q, s)$ as the {\em duplication choice} and denote by $\Omega = \big\{ (q, s): q\in \{0, 1\}^D, s\in 2^q \big\}$ the set of all duplication choices.
+Let $q$ denote the duplication status of a packet selected for (transmission) operation.
+Upon duplication, one copy is transmitted to the corresponding neighbor node (referred to as the {\em transmitted} copy, of status $s$), and the other copy stays at the node waiting for future operation (referred to as the {\em reloaded} copy, of status $r$).
+Then, $q = s + r$, and we refer to the pair $(q, s)$ as the {\em duplication choice} (and $r = q - s$).
+Let $\Omega = \big\{ (q, s): q\in \{0, 1\}^D, s\in 2^q \big\}$ denote the set of all duplication choices.

 \begin{remark} We note that the duplication choice $(q, q)$ describes the special case that a packet is transmitted {\em without duplication}.
 In particular, note that for a status $b_k$ packet, i.e., a (unicast) packet with one destination, $(b_k, b_k)$ is the {\em only} duplication choice. \end{remark}